SecurityShiba/SecurityShiba.github.io/_posts/2017-01-01-Cyber-Security-For-Beginners.md

 * https://www.openlearning.com/courses/sec

-Hacker highschool also has some great materials that covers the basic core concepts and technologies.
-Don't be afraid to brush up if you need to, getting comfortable with the basics is key.
+Hacker highschool also has some great materials that covers the very basic core concepts and technologies.
+Don't be afraid to brush up if you need to, understanding basic concepts is key to building a strong foundation to grow your skills.

 * http://www.hackerhighschool.org/lessons.html